‘The Bachelor’ Corinne Olympios Is Done With Red Roses, To Star In Her Own Show?

 On Olympios’ side, she still hasn’t gotten an official offer from the series, so fans have yet to see whether she’ll try her luck once again – with her refreshed outlook in men – in finding love in a reality TV show.

-Besides, the “villain” might even be too busy for Bachelor in Paradise as apparently, there is a lot of networks that have approached her for her own show.
+Besides, the “villain” might even be too busy for Bachelor in Paradise as apparently, there are a lot of networks that have approached her for her own show.
 Her nanny Raquel, who singlehandedly won the hearts of many viewers, might be featuring alongside her grown up baby as well as the other members of the Olympios family.

 “I think America is interested in me having a reality TV show with my family, my family is awesome, as you all could tell on my hometown date.
 America totally wants it, I hear it all the time.
 There is a lot of talk about, I’m going to say a lot of networks are interested.
 Obviously, my loyalty is here with ABC and things like that.
 So there’s still a lot of stuff to be worked out, but we’ll see what comes in the future.”